davidosomething/dotfiles/README.md

 ### vim

 Using NeoBundle for vim.
 NeoBundle will build dependencies where needed, e.g. for YouCompleteMe, so some system build tools are needed.

-### zsh

-Augments the bash config (vars, paths, aliases, functions) and adds its own.